-The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick
+Inside the Bizarre True Story of Chappaquiddick

 Asked about his notorious past, she said, "I reject strongly the label of my husband as a womanizer.
 I know him.
 I know the tremendous respect he has for me, and for his daughters, and for his mother.
 I think that says it all."

-It also says that, once upon a time, there were no limits to the crushing power of the Kennedy dynasty.
+It also says that, once upon a time, there were no limits to the influence of the Kennedy dynasty.
 But all reigns come to an end eventually.

 success!